Support for care leavers (16+)

 It is important you have support when you read the files or have someone to go through them so you understand them.
 If you want to know more about this process or need help then please ask us or go to the Data protection and privacy page.

-Through Care, Civic Offices, Knoll Street, Cleethorpes, North East Lincolnshire, DN358LN
+Children in care and new futures team, Civic Offices, Knoll Street, Cleethorpes, North East Lincolnshire, DN358LN

 Contact us: Care Leavers support request